mfractor/mfractor.content/ios-image-assets/README.md

 Notice that we have a canvas and below it a code section.

 The code itself is not important, but to understand that it represents a series of instructions on **how** the image should be draw on the screen.
-You can easily change the frame parameter of the `drawBubbleButton` function to any size and the shape will be draw preserving its quality.
+You can easily change the frame parameter of the `drawBubbleButton` function to any size and the shape will be draw preserving its sharp quality.
 This is the power of vectors!

 There's a lot of debate around which type is better, and, as always when it comes to software engineering, the answer is: it depends!
 Each representation has its pros and cons and you should evaluate your usage scenario and requirements to take a better pick.